dscc-admin-ch/lomas/docs/server/administration/index.md

 If you deployed Lomas for testing with Dex as an IdP, the dashboard automatically adds/removes users to/from Dex.
 Do not use this in production!

+__Note:__ By default, the lifetime of tokens delivered by Dex is set very short to speed up our test runs.
+Make sure to change the setting (in `devenv/dex.nix`) to larger value when testing the dashboard.

 ## Scripting Option

-If you cannot use the admin dashboard for your admin tasks you can write a script that sends requests to the server API.
+If you cannot use the admin dashboard for your admin tasks you can write a python script that sends requests to the server API.
 Make sure to have a user that can programmatically get a token from your IdP, either via client credentials or device authorization flow.
 We do not provide an example script at the time being.